nathanlq/book_reco/readme-makefile.md

 - `make help`: Display the help message.
 - `make test`: Run end-to-end test for the entire data pipeline.

+## Running Tests

+The project includes an automated end-to-end test script, **make-test.sh**, which tests the full data pipeline, including the environment setup, data scraping, processing, and loading into PostgreSQL.

-## make-test.sh
+### Running make-test.sh

+To run the end-to-end test, use the command `make test`.
+This command initiates make-test.sh with two optional flags:

+- `--enable-scraping`: Enables the Scrapy data scraping step.
+- `--enable-venv-setup`: Enables environment setup to create and activate a virtual environment before running tests.

+### Test Workflow

-The `make-test.sh` script automates the end-to-end testing of the data pipeline.
-It performs the following steps:
+The `make-test.sh` script performs the following steps:

-1. Set up the environment (optional).
-2. Start the PostgreSQL container.
+- **Setup**: Activates the virtual environment if specified by `--enable-venv-setup`.
-3. Check if the PostgreSQL container is running.
+- **Start PostgreSQL**: Checks if the PostgreSQL container is running, and starts or creates it if needed.
-4. Test the PostgreSQL connection.
-5. Create the PostgreSQL database.
-6. Run the Scrapy spider (optional).
-7. Compress the data.
-8. Prepare the data.
-9. Load the data into PostgreSQL.
-10. Verify the data in PostgreSQL.
-11. Clean up the environment.

-### Flags
+- **Database Verification**: Tests PostgreSQL connectivity and ensures the database is correctly initialized.

-- `--enable-scraping`: Enable the Scrapy spider step.
+- **Scraping**: Runs the Scrapy spider if `--enable-scraping` is specified.
-- `--enable-venv-setup`: Enable the virtual environment setup step.

-### Usage

-To run the test script, use the following commands in the terminal:

-- `./make-test.sh`: Run the test script without scraping and virtual environment setup.
-- `./make-test.sh --enable-scraping`: Run the test script with scraping enabled.
-- `./make-test.sh --enable-venv-setup`: Run the test script with virtual environment setup enabled.
-- `./make-test.sh --enable-scraping --enable-venv-setup`: Run the test script with both scraping and virtual environment setup enabled.

-### Cleanup
+- **Data Processing and Loading**: Executes the compression, preparation, and loading steps.
+- **Data Verification**: Confirms data has been successfully loaded into the database by verifying table counts and content.

-The script includes a cleanup function that is triggered on exit.
-It stops and deletes the PostgreSQL container and cleans up the environment.
+- **Cleanup**: Stops and removes the PostgreSQL container and cleans up temporary data

-## Environment Variables

-The Makefile and test script rely on environment variables defined in the `.env` file.
-Ensure that the `.env` file is properly configured with the required variables.

-## Dependencies

-- Python
-- Docker
-- PostgreSQL
-- Scrapy
-- Other dependencies specified in the `requirements.txt` file.
+### Notes

+- Ensure Docker is installed and running as make-test.sh depends on Docker to manage the PostgreSQL container.
+- If using MLflow, ensure the necessary MLflow configuration is specified in `.env`.
+The server has to be started.

+This test script is intended for development and validation purposes, enabling you to quickly check the end-to-end functionality of the data pipeline.